 Earth Kind Originals – ££

-This ethical clothing brand specialise in fairly made laid back leisure ware.
+This ethical clothing brand specialises in fairly made laid back leisure ware.

 Etrala London – £££

-Etrala London produce high-end limited run ethical collections.
-Each piece is handmade in London using natural fabrics such as pure silk, British wool and ethically-sourced leather.
-In order to reduce surplus stock and wastage, they only produces as per demand.
+Etrala London produces high-end limited run ethical collections.
+Each piece is handmade in London using natural fabrics such as pure silk, British wool, and ethically-sourced leather.
+In order to reduce surplus stock and wastage, they only produce as per demand.